Amazon Expands Same-Day Fresh Food Delivery to 1,000 Cities

 Amazon's expanded grocery delivery service is a good deal for Prime members

 For Amazon shoppers who've used or at least heard of Amazon Fresh, this new service is different.
-With Amazon Fresh, you have to order your groceries separately.
-So, if you're buying batteries on Amazon and bananas on Amazon Fresh, they can't be combined into one cart to help you reach the order minimum.
+With Amazon Fresh, you must order groceries separately.
+If you're buying batteries on Amazon and bananas on Amazon Fresh, they can't be combined into one cart to help you reach the order minimum.

-Basically, if you're in one of the 1,000 cities and towns where the service is now available, you can now use your existing same-day delivery perk to order fresh groceries like produce, milk and ice cream.
-All you have to do is meet the same $25 order minimum that you currently have to meet to qualify for free same-day delivery.
+Basically, if you're in one of the 1,000 cities and towns where the service is now available, you can now use your existing same-day delivery perk to order fresh groceries such as produce, milk and ice cream.
+All you have to do is meet the same $25 order minimum that you currently meet to qualify for free same-day delivery.

 Not a Prime member?
-You can still get fresh groceries delivered to your same day for $12.99.
-Depending on how much you're ordering, that can still end up being cheaper than a service like DoorDash or Instacart since you won't have to pay extra service fees or tips.
+You can still get fresh groceries delivered to you same day for $12.99.
+Depending on how much you're ordering, that can still be cheaper than a service such as DoorDash or Instacart, since you won't have to pay extra service fees or tips.

 Earning cash back on every grocery trip can help put a little money back in your pocket.
 See Kiplinger's top credit card picks for online shopping, powered by Bankrate.
 Advertising disclosure.